Apple announces second generation of AirPods

 The new AirPods will include an H1 chip developed by Apple that will give the device an extra hour of talk time, faster connections to a device, hands-free access to Apple's "Siri" voice-control, and the wireless charging case, Apple said in a press release.

 AirPods with the wireless charging case will cost $199.
 Customers who already have AirPods can upgrade to the wireless case for $79.
-The first generation AirPods cost $159.
+The first generation AirPods with the standard case cost $159.

 In recent years, Apple has been expanding its catalog of wearable devices.
 The company's Apple Watch is able to track personal and health information.